jackr276/N-Puzzle-Solver/README.md

 This project currently uses two heuristics in combination: `manhattan distance` and `generalized linear conflict`.

 #### Manhattan Distance
 The Manhattan Distance heuristic is quite simple.
 Given a board and knowing the goal state, it calculates the sum of the horizontal and vertical distance from each tile's current position to its goal position.
 It can be imagined as taking each tile and sliding it horizontally and vertically into its goal position.
 This heuristic gives an effective lower bound on the number of moves required to reach a state, becuase it does not take into consideration the interactions between tiles.
+For this reason, Manhattan distance is an admissable heuristic, because it will always underestimate the cost of reaching the goal state.

 From our example before:
 | 1 | 7 | 15 | 4 |